New

 There are many reasons a device might not be able to connect to your WiFi.
 Here are some common ways to try to fix the problem:

-If it appears there is a networkwide problem, the quickest and easiest remedy could be restarting your modem and all nodes.
+If it appears there is a network-wide problem, the quickest and easiest remedy could be restarting your modem and all nodes.
 Unplug the modem and all nodes in your system; then plug them back in.
 When the lights on your nodes are blue, try to connect again.
-If one or more nodes has a red light, move it closer to one that’s blue until it joins the mesh network.
+If one or more nodes have a red light, move it closer to one that’s blue until it joins the mesh network.

 You can use the Channel Finder feature in the Linksys app to automatically find the best channel.
-For instructions, click here.
-You can also manually change your WiFi channel at LinksysSmartWiFi.com.
-To know more, click here.
+You can also manually change your WiFi channel through the router's web interface.

-To check from LinksysSmartWiFi.com: Go to Device List.
+• Web interface: Go to Device List.
 Click on each node to view the firmware version.
 If you have the latest version, an Up to date label will display.

 Scenario: